Finland Company Formation

 What are the tax obligations for a company owned by a non-resident in Finland?

 Companies registered in Finland are subject to Finnish corporate tax laws, regardless of the owner’s residency status.
 Generally, the corporate tax rate is 20%.
 Non-resident owners must also be aware of any tax treaties between their home country and Finland, which can affect taxation on profits, dividends, and royalties.
-It’s essential to consult with a tax advisor familiar with Finnish law to ensure compliance and optimize tax liabilities.
+It’s essential to consult with a tax advisor familiar with Finnish law to ensure compliance and optimise tax liabilities.

 Is it mandatory to have a local bank account for my Finnish company?